10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 Karin, happy in Peru

-Now that you have everything sorted and are ready to commit, let’s look at what information you need to fill in when making you booking.
+Now that you have everything sorted and are ready to commit, let’s look at what information you need to fill in when making your booking.

 In general, you will need to fill in the name of at least one guest staying in the room you are booking.
 I recommend filling in everyone’s name in advance to make check-in faster, but it’s up to you.
 Sometimes you will be asked for passport or ID information or a birth date.
 Booking.com doesn’t require this information, but some other sites do.

 You can also let your hotel know what time you expect to arrive.
 This is helpful for the hotel especially if you arrive a lot later than the usual check-in time.
-It likely won’t be a problem at all, but this way they know you are coming and are not a no-show.
+It likely won’t be a problem at all, but this way they know you are coming and are not a no-show, so they won't cancel your booking.

 Peru life